1tron1/TrojanUnicorn/README.md

 # TrojanUnicorn

-For benevolent malevolence

 @the command line via http pull requests

-Useful for remote control of a computer without graphics, all command line
+Useful for remote control of a computer without graphics, all command line(For benevolent malevolence)

+Uses a webpage which is updated